 Additional History Information

-The Museum contains wealth of information about the area and the articles in the museum.
+The Museum contains wealth of information about the area and the artifacts in the museum.
 If you are interested in further information or research, there are a number of resources available, both physical and on-line.
-Following is a list of some of these:

-Glenwood & Souris Regional Library Included in the many types of books in their lending library a section for Souris and area history.
+Glenwood & Souris Regional Library - Included in their lending library is a section for Souris and area history

-Brandon University Library Located in Brandon, the University Library offers online services here.
+Brandon University Library - Located in Brandon, the university library offers online services

-Daly House Museum This Brandon museum is also housed in a historic building.
-You can search their collections here.
-They offer research services that can be found here.
+Daly House Museum - A Brandon museum that is also housed in a historic building.

-Manitoba Archives The Manitoba Archives are housed in Winnipeg, their online services can be found here.
+Manitoba Archives - The Manitoba Archives are housed in Winnipeg.
+View their online services